Student Placement

 Course Contents

-• Privacy framework according to ISO/IEC 29100:2011 and ISO/IEC 29101:2018
+• Privacy framework and ISO 29100:2024

-• Acquisti, S. Gritzalis, C. Lambrinoudakis, S. De Capitani di Vimercati (Eds) (2008) Digital Privacy, Theory, Technology and Practices, Auerbach Publications.
+• Acquisti, S. Gritzalis, C. Lambrinoudakis, S. De Capitani di Vimercati (Eds) (2008), Digital Privacy, Theory, Technology and Practices, Auerbach Publications

 • Tamo-Larrieux (2018), Designing for Privacy and its Legal Framework: Data Protection by Design and Default for the Internet of Things, Springer